-Once a dog is diagnosed with diabetes, it usually remains to be diabetic.
+Once a dog is diagnosed with diabetes, it usually remains diabetic.
 It is a lifelong condition that requires daily medications.
-Diabetes is a severe and chronic disease, but it can be managed but with proper feeding and dietary strategies.
-Staying trim is the key so that your dog with diabetes can thrive longer and avoid further complications.
-In this post, we are going to go over the best diabetic dog food.
+Diabetes is a severe and chronic disease, but it can be managed with proper feeding and dietary strategies.
+Stay trim so your dog with diabetes can thrive longer and avoid further complications.
+In this post, we will go over the best diabetic dog food.

 How does diabetes manifest itself in dogs?

-Diabetes Mellitus or canine diabetes, as it is commonly used referring to a dog with diabetes, is a complex disease caused by either a lack of the hormone insulin or an inadequate response to insulin.
+Diabetes Mellitus or canine diabetes, as it is commonly used to refer to a dog with diabetes, is a complex disease caused by either a lack of the hormone insulin or inadequate insulin response.
 This leads to a chronically high blood sugar level that leads to the symptoms of the disease.
-It is most commonly occurs in middle age to older dogs but occasionally occurs in the young ones.
+It most commonly occurs in middle age to older dogs but occasionally in young ones.
 Also, diabetes mellitus occurs more frequently in female dogs.

-After your dog eats, his digestive system breaks food into various components, including glucose, which is carried into his cells by insulin.
+After your dog eats, his digestive system breaks food into various components, including glucose, which insulin carries into his cells.
 Insulin is a hormone secreted by the pancreas.
-As the food is broken down, the glucose enters the bloodstream, which will be transported throughout the body for storage or for energy that your dog will be needing.
-Now, right after the glucose enters the bloodstream, it triggers the pancreas to start producing insulin.
-When a dog does not produce insulin or cannot utilize it regularly, his blood sugar levels elevate.
+As the food is broken down, the glucose enters the bloodstream, which will be transported throughout the body for storage or energy that your dog needs.
+After the glucose enters the bloodstream, it triggers the pancreas to produce insulin.
+His blood sugar levels elevate when a dog does not produce insulin or cannot utilize it regularly.

 The body needs insulin to use sugar, fat, and protein for energy.
-Without it, sugar accumulates either in the blood or into the urine.
+Without it, sugar accumulates either in the blood or in the urine.

 The exact cause is not yet known.
-However, autoimmune disease, genetics, obesity, chronic pancreatitis, certain medications, and abnormal protein deposits in the pancreas can play a significant role in the development of the disease.
-All dogs can develop diabetes, but it is more common for female dogs and obese dogs.
-Breeds like the schnauzer, dachshund, poodle, Samoyed, Keeshond and Australian terrier also seem to have a higher risk for the disease.
+However, autoimmune disease, genetics, obesity, chronic pancreatitis, certain medications, and abnormal protein deposits in the pancreas can play a significant role in developing the disease.
+All dogs can develop diabetes, but it is more common for female and obese dogs.
+Breeds like the schnauzer, dachshund, poodle, Samoyed, Keeshond, and Australian terrier also seem to have a higher risk for the disease.

-To dogs, Type 1, insulin-dependent diabetes is the most common form of the disease.
+To dogs, Type 1 insulin-dependent diabetes is the most common form of the disease.
 With this, insulin therapy is needed to survive.
-But, at some point, a dog can develop Type II Diabetes in which is frequently related to obesity and unhealthy dietary habits.
+But, at some point, a dog can develop Type II Diabetes which is frequently related to obesity and unhealthy dietary habits.